foundation/foundation-sites/docs/pages/tabs.md

 ## Vertical Tabs

-Add the `.vertical` class to a tabstrip to stack tabs vertically.
-You can also place the tabstrip and the tab contents in a grid to make them sit side-by-side.
+Add the `.vertical` class to a tabstrip and tab contents to stack tabs vertically.
+You can also remove the `.grid-margin-x` class from the wrapping div to make them sit side-by-side.

 <p>
   <a class="" data-open-video="3:46"><img src="{{root}}assets/img/icons/watch-video-icon.svg" class="video-icon" height="30" width="30" alt=""> Watch this part in video</a>